BETTER FINANCE Key Priorities for the Next Five Years │ 2019-2024

 - a.
 Eliminate inconsistencies between existing investor and policyholder protection rules (e.g. between MIFID II and PRIIPs, IDD and IBIPs) as well as between various conduct of business rules, in particular on conflicts of interests (“inducements”) and on cross-selling.

 b.
 Harmonize all pre-contractual key information documents of substitutable investment, insurance and pension products at the points of sale.

-9. Sustain the EU support to the involvement of financial servicers users in EU policy making
+9. Sustain the EU support to the involvement of financial services users in EU policymaking

 BETTER FINANCE recommends:

 - a.
 To fairly assess and sustain the EU support – started following the 2008 crisis – to better involve investors and other users of financial services in the EU financial policy-making process.